Configure same-cycle scheduling dependencies

 • Considerations for automatic parsing

-When you use automatic parsing to configure dependencies, make sure that node outputs are unique within the current region.
-When developing in DataWorks, note the following:
+When using automatic parsing, ensure that node outputs are unique within the current region.
+Keep the following in mind:

 • Node creation: Each node has a default output with the same name as the node.
 If nodes with the same name exist in the same workspace, you must manually modify the node output of one of them.